 Owner, Manager & Guide

 T.A. has been coming to Ranquilco since the age of ten.
 His years in Patagonia have been well spent - through endless riding and hiking he has formed a deeply intimate knowledge of the land.
 For several years he worked for the Boulder Outdoor Survival School leading trips into the desert and mountains of Utah.
 Along with teaching primitive survival and outdoor leadership skills, he was responsible for directing all aspects of 27-day outdoor leadership courses with 30 students and 6 staff members.
-It was during that period that he discovered that spending time with people in the backcountry is highly rewarding, exhilarating, and just plain fun.
+Through this work, he discovered that spending time with people in the backcountry is highly rewarding, exhilarating, and fun.
 He has also worked as a pilot in the Wrangell-Saint Elias Mountains of Alaska in the North American summers.
-He currently lives on a ranch in northern California for half the year and continues to spend many months of the year at Ranquilco
+While at Ranquilco, T.A. manages the show - wrangling staff, volunteers, interns and guests for the four months spent at Ranquilco.
+When not at Ranquilco, he and his partner Lulu live in northern California.

 Manager, Gardener & Guide

 Lulu first traveled to Ranquilco in 2005 on a botany and natural history field course.
 Seven years later, the experience still powerful in her mind, she seized the opportunity to return to the Estancia as garden manager.
-She’s been traveling to the ranch every year since - spending the Southern Hemisphere summers working as both a guide and the manager of the organic garden.
+She’s been traveling to the ranch every year since - spending the Southern Hemisphere summers working as a guide, gardener and manager.
+Lulu co-founded Ranquilco's annual women's pack trips in 2015, and has since led countless pack trips into Ranquilco's remote backcounty.
+She is deeply moved by the communities that form over the course of these adventures, the bonds that develop between horses and riders, and the inherent strength, courage and wild nature that the trips bring out in the participants.
 Lulu considers Ranquilco's rich quality of life, daily offerings of adventure, and boundless, rugged land cause for deep appreciation and awe.

 While at home in her native California, Lulu's profession is in ecology and natural resource management.
-She recently received her Master’s degree in Rangeland Ecology and Management from University of California, Berkeley.
+She holds a Master’s degree in Rangeland Ecology and Management from University of California, Berkeley.
+She is a certified Wilderness First Responder.

 Internship Coordinator & Blacksmith